Avraham Al-Naddaf: Emissary

 Initially, the Sephardic seminaries (Heb.
 Kollelim) had received the Yemenite Jews when they first arrived in Jerusalem, but cultural differences forced the Yemenites to separate from their co-religionists and to establish their own seminary.
 They were also being taxed by the Sephardic community, money that was to go to the public coffers, but they were not being allotted an equal share or subsidy as had been given to the Sephardic Jews.
 This added to their insult.
 In 1907, the Ottoman government of Palestine recognized the Yemenites as an independent community (just as Ashkenazim and Sepharadim are independent communities).
-(Note: A carry-over from the Hatt-i humayun issued on February 18, 1856, an emblematic text of the Tanzimat, prepared by Mehmed Emin Ali Pasha.
+(Note: A carry-over from the Ottoman Reform Edict of 1856 issued on February 18, 1856, an emblematic text of the Tanzimat, prepared by Mehmed Emin Ali Pasha.
 It gave new impetus to the reforms.
 It is presented as an edict of emancipation of non-Muslims, not as individuals but as communities.
 The confessional community or "Millet" is institutionalized.
 Each of these non-Muslim communities is provided with a "constitution" giving it a religious leader and an elected community council.
 It will have free management of its internal affairs.
 The state prohibits any discrimination on a religious basis2.
 It recognizes the equality of all inhabitants of the Ottoman Empire, regardless of their religion.
 These laws are often seen as a consequence of the influence of France and the United Kingdom on the Ottoman Empire after the Crimean War and the signing of the Treaty of Paris of 1856.)

 While in Eretz Israel, a question came to the fore about whether or not the Yemenites living in the Land of Israel (who were of the Baladi-rite) should adopt the custom of the other Jewish communities who separate the biblical pericopes Chukat and Balak during the weekly Sabbath readings, although the Yemenites traditionally connect these two pericopes for most years, while separating the pericopes Masei and Matot.
 Al-Naddaf wrote the Beit Din in Sana'a, seeking their advice, to which inquiry Mori Yihya Yitzhak Halevi replied by writing that the Yemenites are to persist in their own custom, although it differs from the other communities.
 Mori Yiḥyah Qafiḥ wrote that, from a legal standpoint, it does not matter which custom is actually practised with respect to the pericopes, however, as a first result one should persist in his own custom."